nirvanatikku/jQuery-TubePlayer-Plugin/README.md

 		initialVideo: "DkoeNLuMbcI", 	// the video that is loaded into the player
 		start: 0,
 		preferredQuality: "default",	// preferred quality: default, small, medium, large, hd720
-		showControls: 1, 				// whether the player should have the controls visible, 0 or 1
+		showControls: true, 				// whether the player should have the controls visible, 0 or 1
-		showRelated: 0, 				// show the related videos when the player ends, 0 or 1
+		showRelated: false, 				// show the related videos when the player ends, 0 or 1
+		playsinline: false,				// setting for ipad
 		autoPlay: false, 				// whether the player should autoplay the video, 0 or 1
 		autoHide: true,
 		theme: "dark", 					// possible options: "dark" or "light"